 So, just for fun, the next time someone complains on a forum or list, please ask them if they are actually on the list or not...

 Thanks for taking the time to contact me directly. -Doug

 (Last night) Yay, it's the end of the fiscal year.
 No more deployments!
 Hopefully the whole government doesn't shut down, but if they do, well, that will finally give me a chance to catch up on things.
 Tonight I spent some time on the phone with paypal, so I finally have the account completely downloaded and reconciled.
 Next, I'm going to catch up on email.
 I'm sure there are a couple people I owe answers to, so please bear with me just a but longer.
 I don't have any more trips scheduled for the rest of the calendar year, and with the kids both away at college now I should have evenings and weekends back.

 NOTE: if you gave me a deposit, you're in batch three.

-Well, despite good intentions, I have failed to meet my self-imposed deadline of the end of the year.
+Well, despite good intentions, I have failed to meet my self-imposed deadlines.
 I won't bore you with details other than to say work and family come first before hobby projects, but suffice it to say that I'll get batch three done as soon as I can.
 After all batch three kits are shipped, I'll get to work on the fourth batch.